ML-Village/.github/profile/README.md

 ## Hi there 👋.

-We are building a framework for building AI agents for On-Chain games.
+🍃We are building a framework for building AI agents for On-Chain games.🍃

+** Short-term roadmap **
+- ✨ Build a turn-based game in Dojo + Starknet for connection to AI agents.
+- 🤖 Build AI agent connectors and env objects.
+- ⚙️ Create Framework to NFT agent models
+- 🏪 Create Marketplace for Agent Creators to list models
+- 🌱 Seed the first few on-chain Bot v Bot games

 <!--